kokog78/unit-test-dojo/unit-test-practice-11/README.md

 ### Phase #2: implementation

 Now you implement the tool.
 Try to write a test before you implement a small addition to your production code!
-Between the code additions, do some refactor - in the prodiction code AND in the test code!
+Between the code additions, do some refactor - in the production code AND in the test code!

+Do NOT build a starship at the beginning.
+Even if you see that you will need some code later (because you planned it), don't create it until you really need it!

 Code coverage with your tests should be 100%.

 ### Phase #3: extract stream merging tool

 Extract a new class which can be used to merge two `InputStream`s together, and write the result into an `OutputStream`!
-Use you tests to support your refactoring - do not write any new tests!
+Use you tests to support your refactoring - do not write any new test!
 Before you start the extraction, reshape your original class to have similar methods you will need in the new class!